Bushido

-Bushidō (武士道) is a purported samurai moral code concerning samurai attitudes, behavior and lifestyle.
-Its origins date back to the Kamakura period, but it was formalized in the Edo period (1603–1868).
-There are multiple types of bushido which evolved significantly through history.
+Bushidō (武士道) is a samurai moral code concerning samurai attitudes, behavior, and lifestyle.
+Its origins date back to the Kamakura period, but the code was formalized in the Edo period (1603–1868).
+There are multiple types of bushido, which evolved significantly through history.
 Contemporary forms of bushido are still used in the social and economic organization of Japan.
-Bushido is also used as an overarching term for all the codes, practices, philosophies and principles of samurai culture.
+Bushido is also used as an overarching term for all the codes, practices, philosophies, and principles of samurai culture.
 It is loosely analogous to the European concept of chivalry, but with some major differences.